 From Montenegro to Sarajevo, follow Kaushal's Balkan adventure as a winner of our 2017 Travel Writing Scholarship

 I look at the papaya and wonder if I can describe it as a tropical delight that is the poor man’s mango.
 How is my milky filter coffee?
 Perhaps it is a mellow, polite blend with strong musings of the Malabar.
 And the traffic jam that I see outside my window?
 The confused conundrum of a caravan of cars?
-I am practicing my wordsmithing skills because only this morning I got a message from World Nomads informing I will be one of the three awardees of their travel writing scholarship and will be sent on a two week assignment to Balkans!
+I am practicing my wordsmithing skills because only this morning I got a message from World Nomads informing I will be one of the three awardees of their travel writing scholarship and will be sent on a two-week assignment to the Balkans!

-After those eventful 3 days, I join Alen Bilal, my playful guide who runs the BH Colors company and helps me make sense of the complex history and culture of Bosnia and Herzegovina.
+After those eventful three days, I join Alen Bilal, my playful guide who runs the BH Colors company and helps me make sense of the complex history and culture of Bosnia and Herzegovina.
 Sarajevo, the capital, is a living history book.
 Across the Latin bridge is a plaque marking the spot where Gvarilo Prinsep shot Franz Ferdinand and set into motion the First World War.
-Not far is a tunnel built by Sarajevans in the early 90’s to survive the longest siege in modern military history that lasted almost four years.
+Not far is a tunnel built by Sarajevans in the early '90s to survive the longest siege in modern military history which lasted almost four years.
 In Herzegovina, Alen takes me to the local villages to try their cheese and honey.
 I scribble away in my notebook as talking to the locals helps me understand the psyche of the region and also uncover some stories that I hope will become articles later on.
-But it's not all work - en route we stop to take a dip in the invigorating waterfalls of Krivica, inspect the ruins of a fort in Počitelj and see divers jump off an Ottoman bridge and into the gurgling Nervata River in Mostar.
+But it's not all work - en route, we stop to take a dip in the invigorating waterfalls of Krivica, inspect the ruins of a fort in Počitelj and see divers jump off an Ottoman bridge and into the gurgling Nervata River in Mostar.

 It is only when I loop back into Montenegro that I realize that I miss the Bosnian humor and spontaneous invitations to down cups of strong local coffee.
 But Montenegro has its own attractions.
 I keep aside my notebook and take up the steering wheel.
 It doesn’t matter where you are going all drives in Montenegro are memorable.
-Factor in sweeping ocean vistas from mountain passes, sunsets along coastal roads and road signs that ask you to prepare your cameras as there’s a ‘view point ahead’.
-I trek in the Durmitor National Park, raft the Tara river and amble around in the old Albanian town of Ulcinj.
+Factor in sweeping ocean vistas from mountain passes, sunsets along coastal roads and road signs that ask you to prepare your cameras as there’s a ‘viewpoint ahead’.
+I trek in the Durmitor National Park, raft the Tara River and amble around in the old Albanian town of Ulcinj.

 As I take a boat tour in the Skadar lake that straddles the borders of Montenegro and Albania, and look at the reflection of the sky on it’s clear surface I realize how incredibly fortunate I have been.
 Each of the shortlisted scholarship applications was a clear winner.
 I feel grateful at being the one chosen for this assignment.
-I also think of the week I spent staring at the blank screen of my laptop unable to write an story for my application before I forbid myself to get out of the room without finishing one.
+I also think of the week I spent staring at the blank screen of my laptop unable to write a story for my application before I forbid myself to get out of the room without finishing one.
 As my tryst with the Balkans nears its end, I realize that a travel writer travels twice.
 First when he visits a place, and again, when he writes about it.